ja-martinez/job-notifications/overview.md

 ## TODO

-1. Implement DynamoDB table with local code
+1. Send email notofication locally with SES
 2. implement code in a Lambda Function
-3. figure out how to trigger Lambda Function
+   1. figure out how to trigger Lambda Function
-4. figure out how to set up CI/CD to change function - maybe webhooks
+   2. figure out how to set up CI/CD to update function - GH Actions, Travis, git branches
+   3. use build tool like parcel/webpack?
+   4. lambda deployment tools
+3. Automated Testing?

 ## Overview